When the Bullet Hits the Bone: Home media

 In Canada, the film premiered on VHS on April 9, 1996, courtesy of CFP Video.
 In the U.S., the film was initially announced by Roger Corman's New Horizons Home Video for August 20, 1996.
 A screener, packaged in a little seen dark sleeve, was sent to critics and retailers in the run-up to that date.
 However, the tape was delayed and only resurfaced on March 17, 1998, under the same SKU but boasting new art.
 The VHS' delay may be related to the decision to retrofit the film into an anthology of films made by Corman around the same time, and set to premiere on Showtime (see below).
 The film appeared in the U.K. on May 13, 1996, through Entertainment in Video.

-On August 13, 2024, U.S. distributor MVD Entertainment Group released When the Bullet Hits the Bone on Blu-ray disc as part of their "MVD Rewind Collection" of videostore era re-issues.
+On August 13, 2024, American distributor MVD Entertainment Group released When the Bullet Hits the Bone on Blu-ray disc as part of their "MVD Rewind Collection" of videostore era re-issues.